Guide to mid-year plan changes

 If employees have an employer-sponsored group plan, they may be able to switch from one plan option to another or cancel their plan mid-year if the following circumstances apply:

-- The employee pays for their insurance premium with post-tax dollars
+- The employee pays for their insurance premium with post-tax dollars.

-- Their employer offers multiple group plan options and has designed their plan to allow for midyear changes
+- Their employer offers multiple group plan options and has designed their plan to allow for mid-year changes.

 If an employee pays for their insurance premium with pre-tax dollars, they can only change their plan under specific circumstances.

-If employees have individual health insurance coverage and want to switch health plans or make changes to their current plan, they only have two periods to do so—during the open enrollment period or a special enrollment period.
+If employees have individual health insurance coverage and want to switch health plans or make changes to their current plan, they only have two periods to do so—during Open Enrollment or a special enrollment period.

 Employers